odinuv/web/en/apv/articles/cookies-sessions/index.md

 {: .note}
 What does it even mean to "logically connect HTTP request"?
 It simply means, that a server can use some provided information about the client which a server (or your application) **decides to believe**.
+This piece of information must be **unique**, otherwise the server would mix data that it stores about different users together.

 What can you use as unique identifier?
 You have these options:

 - an IP address -- problems are non-static IP addresses and firewalls with many clients behind them.
 This means that one IP can represent many actual machines/users.
 - a GET and/or POST parameter -- this can be done, but it is a lot of work for web developer.
+Also a user cannot just copy&paste links from web browser and send them via email or instant messaging, because he would also share his identity with recipients.
-- some other piece of information supplied by a client -- this is actually used and it is called a *cookie*.
+- some other piece of information supplied by a client in HTTP headers -- this is actually used and it is called a *cookie*.

 You can supply some unique key to the server using a *cookie* which is compared to some kind of server storage (database or file with all user keys).
-The server can then tell one client from another.
+The server can then tell one client from another and it can store different data for each client.

 {: .note}
 Users with disabled cookies have to rely on GET/POST parameter.
 You can give your application an ability